Harambe Entrepreneur Alliance

 The Harambe Entrepreneur Alliance is a US-based business network for African entrepreneurs that provides funding, university scholarships and a support ecosystem.

 The Alliance was founded by Okendo Lewis-Gayle and is supported by Cisco and the Oppenheimer Generations Foundation, amongst others.
 Members of the Harambe Alliance have raised over $500 million from Google Ventures, the Chan Zuckerberg Initiative and Alibaba to support their ventures.

+The organization's name is derived from the Swahili word Harambee, which means, "working together towards a common purpose".

 Partnerships

 The Alliance is supported by and is partnered with: